Each year, the City of Saint-Lambert undertakes a number of infrastructure and street improvement projects.

-This summer, the City of Saint-Lambert will undertake the rehabilitation of Saint-Charles Avenue.
-For more information, visit the Rehabilitation of Saint-Charles Avenue.
+This spring, the City of Saint-Lambert will undertake the rehabilitation of Dulwich Avenue, between Desaulniers Boulevard and Green Street.
+For more information, visit the Rehabilitation of Dulwich Avenue page.

 Starting at the end of summer, certain roads in the municipality that are particularly damaged will be resurfaced.
 For more information, visit the Road resurfacing page.